 Conclusion

-After setting up a new admin password via WP-CLI, it’s a good idea to test the changes to be sure the password was applied correctly.
+In any case, it’s a great piece of idea to test the changes after creating a new admin password using WP-CLI to ensure that the password is applied correctly.
 Resetting a user’s password with WP-CLI is a quick and easy process that can be especially useful for managing large numbers of WordPress sites or for automating tasks.
-Next time you need to reset a user’s password, give this tutorial a try!
+Next time you need to reset a user’s password, give this tutorial a try